 It can indicate an error has occurred, and it can issue error message details, but it cannot flag the specific field in error in the same way that a normal validation rule can, or in the same way that a normal validation checking function can (see function option *xxx_FIELD_VALIDATE).

-However, an "extended validation checker" defined as a trigger has one advantage over a normal validation checking function: it has access to all the values in the record of a file that is being inserted, deleted or updated - whereas a normal validation function only has access to the individual field value with which it is associated.
+However, an "extended validation checker" defined as a trigger has one advantage over a normal validation checking function: it has access to all the values in the record of a table that is being inserted, deleted or updated - whereas a normal validation function only has access to the individual field value with which it is associated.

 Using a trigger as an "extended validation checker" is a very powerful facility, especially when the "before and after images" available to the before update check are considered, and as such it can be very useful at times.